cfpb/design-system/docs/components/notifications.md

 status: Released
 description: "This page describes notifications and form alerts, the latter which provide a light-touch alternative for inline form validation or feedback to a user’s input.
-The base (default) notification is also described; it is modified by scripting in production to update the state and message based on user input.  "
+The default (base) notification is also described; it is modified by scripting in production to update the state and message based on user input.  "
 variation_groups: